 ‘I don’t have to.
 Carry on.’

 ‘Then, one day I got the biggest fright of my life.
 The Galaxy shook as though struck by thunder.
 Bits of it came undone, some were scattered falling in clusters, some disintegrated in the stratosphere, others disappeared light years away, I thought I was going to be catapulted into space and spiral forever in the cosmos.
 By luck, my body came together with other bodies.
-We bound ourselves together.
+We bound together in a tight ball.
 We were thousands revolving around, finding ways to get back….’

 ‘You were saved if I remember well’, the Reaper confronted him, ‘what’s the problem then?’

 The Lost Soul continued, unable to stop snivelling, snot and saliva soiling his face.
 ‘They said it was a periodic occurrence.
-I could not live my life in perennial fear,’ the Soul sniffed loudly.
+I could not live my life in perennial fear,’ the Soul sniffed.
 ‘Could YOU in all honesty?’ he challenged the Reaper staring at his empty sockets.

 ‘These problems do not concern me,’ the Reaper replied rattling his shoulders, ‘I am immortal.
 I warn you again.
-You have your last chance, no come-backs.’
+You have your last chance, no come backs.’

-He then looked at the Reincarnation Time Dispensing Wheel and added, ‘I can see your Reincarnation Circuit is coming to the end.
+He looked at the Reincarnation Time Dispensing Wheel.
+‘I can see your Reincarnation Circuit is coming to the end.
 The needle is reading less than an hour on your chart.
 You must make up your mind now.’

 ‘I must confess I am not in my best state of mind right now.
-Perhaps I do not want to be reincarnated again’ he intimated in a mournful voice.
-‘I want to go back to the Cycle of Earthly Existence!’
+Perhaps I do not want to be reincarnated again’, he intimated in a mournful voice.
+‘I want to go back to the Cycle of Earthly Existence.’

-‘Come, come now!
-You have no chance there with already having been reincarnated twice!’ then continued in a helpful, comforting voice, ‘Let me remind you of some of the places still available that you may find attractive.
-Listen carefully: ‘First, the Planets.
+‘Come, come now.
+You have no chance there with already having been reincarnated twice,’ he continued in a helpful, comforting voice.
+‘Let me remind you of some of the places still available that you may find attractive.
+Listen carefully: First, the planets.
 They may be steadier but some are far away.
-Second, there are the Oceans and those you can reach easily.
+Second, there are the oceans and those you can reach easily.
 It is usually a comfortable trip.
 Third, you can dwell in the sky among the Heavenly Phantoms.
 Their allotment is on one of the best KBOs, just outside the Kuiper Belt.
 Quite a lovely place, as a matter of fact, stabilised, no gravitational perturbances of sorts.
 Fourth, you may try Classic Burial again where you went on your first location.
 OK, against your will, admittedly, but then you had the chance to knock on our doors.
 We let you in with no problem.
 You made your choice, remember?
 Ah… I was forgetting Heaven and Hell.’

 With this, the Reaper directed a conspicuous glance at the Reincarnation Circuit.

-‘Oh no. Not Heaven!’ burst out the Lost Soul in mock derision, ‘So boring.
+‘Oh no. Not Heaven,’ burst out the Lost Soul in mock derision.
+‘So boring.
 Floating from cloud to cloud, dressed all in white, visiting relatives, chanting, smiling stupidly at nothing.
-Then I heard that Seikilo is still around playing his hit parade!
+Then I heard that Seikilo is still around playing his hit parade.
 How would you like to hear his elegiac harp day in and day out?’

 ‘My genre of music is different to yours but do not ask me.
 Do not get distracted.
 You carry on with your choices.’

 ‘I know close to Heaven you have the Nether Phantoms.
 I do not know who they are.
 Who is floating under those ill-fitting gowns?
 Do you know any of them?’